ANIMAL ENGINE makes old stories new.

-Animal Engine makes old stories new, devising new theatrical works that reimagine classic works of literature for the stage.
+Our mission is to make old stories new, by creating and performing uniquely physical plays that reimagine classic works of literature for the stage.

 Karim is an Arab American deviser, director, and teacher working at the intersection of performance and education.

-As founding Co-Artistic Director of Animal Engine Theatre Company, he has created and toured original devised works inspired by classic stories.
+With Animal Engine, he has devised and performed in every production.
 Among his other collaborations are daredevil clown Bello Nock’s Drama Desk award-winning show “Bellomania” at the New Victory Theatre and physical comedian Martin Gindick’s multimedia solo show “Wingman” at the United Solo Festival.
 He has taught theatre and devising at institutions such as the Royal Central School of Speech and Drama, Guthrie Theater, Roundabout Theatre Company, Abrons Arts Center, International Thespian Festival, and Wingspan Arts.
 Karim is a graduate of Ithaca College, the London International School of Performing Arts at Naropa University, and a member of the Association of Theatre Movement Educators.

 Contact him at firstname.lastname@example.org

 Carrie is a deviser and clown interested in how playfulness can be used to tell meaningful stories.